 where $E_g$ is the energy due to the two $g$ states, and $J$ is the spin exchange interaction.
 This is a conventional Heisenberg-type Hamiltonian, but we put the $\hat{P}_{j,g}$ ($j=1,2$) operators because two clusters must be in the $g$ state.
 On the other hand, when one of two clusters is in the $x$ state, the effective Hamiltonian is given by

-where $E'_x$ corresponds to the energy when one $x$ state is created and $J'_x$ is the spin-exchange interaction between the $x$ and $g$ clusters. $I'_x$ is the effective interaction switching the $g$ and $x$ states and $K'_x$ is the effective exciton hopping accompanied by the spin exchange.
+where $E'_x$ corresponds to the energy when one $x$ state is created and $J'_x$ is the spin-exchange interaction between the $x$ and $g$ clusters. $I'_x$ is the effective interaction switching the $g$ and $x$ states and $K'_x$ is the effective interaction of the exciton exchange accompanied by the spin exchange.
 The schematic pictures of these effective interactions are shown in Fig.~\ref{fig4}.

 We show the effective interactions calculated by ED in Fig.~\ref{fig3}.
 Here, we set $U_d=10$~eV, $U_p = 0.6 U_d$, $V_{dp} = 0.25 U_d$, $t_{dp} = 0.6$~eV, $t_{pp}=0.15$~eV, and the intercluster hopping $t'_{pp}=0.3$~eV.
-Note that we use slightly large $U_d$ in order to address the CT insulator regime at $U_d > \Delta_p$.
-As shown in Fig.~\ref{fig3}, the spin exchange interaction $J'_x$ between the $g$ and $x$ states is much larger than $J$ of the $g$ sector.
+Note that we use slightly large $U_d$ to address the CT insulator regime at $U_d > \Delta_p$.
+We set $U_d > U_p$ as expected in typical transition metal compounds~\cite{seth2017}.
+As shown in Fig.~\ref{fig3}, the spin-exchange interaction $J'_x$ between the $g$ and $x$ states is much larger than $J$ of the $g$ sector.
 While $I'_x$ and $K'_x$ are also larger than $J$, $J'_x$ is the largest, implying that the exciton creation enhances the local spin-exchange interaction.

-The hierarchy of the effective interactions can be understood by the analytical form of the interactions evaluated by the strong coupling expansion in the limit $U_d, U_p, V_{dp}, \Delta_p \gg t_{dp}$ [see also Appendix~\ref{appendix:effective_interaction}].
+The hierarchy of the effective interactions can be understood by the analytical form of the interactions evaluated by the strong coupling expansion in the limit $U_d, U_p, V_{dp}, \Delta_p \gg t_{dp}$ (see also Appendix~\ref{appendix:effective_interaction}).
 The effective interactions based on the strong coupling expansion are given by

 As shown in the analytical formulas, $J'_x$, $I'_x$, and $K'_x$ are given by the fourth-order of the hoppings $(\propto t_{dp}^2 t'^2_{pp})$ but $J$ for the $g$ sector is characterized by the six-order of the hoppings $(\propto t_{dp}^4 t'^2_{pp})$.
 The extra factors of $t_{pd}^2/\Delta_p^2$ in $J$ arise from the small overlap of the ground-state wave function $\ket{g_{\sigma}}$ with the cluster ligand; whereas the other interactions are larger because of the large amplitude of the hole on the ligand.
 This is an important characteristic of the CT insulator contracted with the case of the on-site $d$ multiplet excitation~\cite{parkinson1968,tonegawa1969}. \\